Peer Editing

 Workflow

-The following workflow is meant as guidance for how you can facilitate a Peer Editing learning activity within a classroom.
+The following workflow is meant to guide you on how you can facilitate a peer editing learning activity within a classroom.

 Pre-Class

-• Create a peer review form that lists the elements students should be looking for when they critique each other’s work.
+- Create a peer review form that lists the elements students should look for when critiquing each other’s work.

 In-Class